Travel Insurance for Africa from USA 2026

 Print a copy of your insurance policy and emergency contacts for quick access during your trip.

-Why Buy Travel Insurance for Africa From American Visitor Insurance?
+Why Buy Through American Visitor Insurance?

-• Compare multiple plans easily: American Visitor Insurance provides user friendly side-by-side comparison of travel medical insurance plans for Americans traveling to Africa from leading U.S. insurers like IMG, Trawick International, WorldTrips, BlueCross BlueShield, Travelex, Seven Corners, Global Underwriters, HTH Worldwide and Travel Insure.
+• Compare multiple plans easily: Compare travel insurance plans from leading U.S. insurance providers such as IMG, Trawick International, WorldTrips, BlueCross BlueShield, Travelex, Seven Corners, Global Underwriters, HTH Worldwide and Travel Insure Compare benefits, coverage limits, and pricing side by side to find the travel insurance plan that best fits your trip to Africa.

 Travel Insurance to Africa From USA - FAQs